cujarrett/learning-terraform/README.md

   - `terraform state rm` - Remove items from within state file.
   - `terraform state show` - Show attributes of a single resource in the terraform state.

+  Be aware that modifying the state directly using commands such as `rm` or `mv` does not modify resources in the active environment directly.
+Additionally, if you adjust your state file using these commands, you will need to reconcile your code to match.
+That is, if you `mv` a module and rename it in the process, you will need to update the name in your code to avoid impacting your active environment on the next `terraform apply`.

 ## Terraform Provisioners

 Provisioners can be used to model specific actions on the local machine or on a remote machine in